 "The end of cookies?
+Privacy compliance?
 Yeah, we're not worried about that.
-We just route everything through Confection."
+Confection handles our data gen."

 Privacy-first browsers block over 72,000 cookies, pixels, scripts, and trackers.
 This affects over 750 martech companies, many of whom are household names.